martinResearch/DEODR/readme.md

 ![latex: \large ~~~~~~~~~~~~~~$\partial E/\partial C_k = \sum_{ij} D(i,j)(\partial I(i,j)/\partial C_k)$](./images/backoperator2.svg)

-In combination with an automatic differentiation tool this core function allows one to obtain the gradient of the error function with respect to the parameters of a complex 3D scene one aims to estimate.
+In combination with an automatic differentiation tool, this core function allows one to obtain the gradient of the error function with respect to the parameters of a complex 3D scene one aims to estimate.

-The rendering function implemented in C++ can draw image given a list of 2D projected triangles with associated depth (i.e 2.5D scene), where each triangle can have
+The rendering function implemented in C++ can draw an image given a list of 2D projected triangles with the associated vertices depths (i.e 2.5D scene), where each triangle can have

 * a linearly interpolated color between its three extremities
 * a texture with linear texture mapping (no perspective-correct texture mapping yet but it will lead to noticeable bias only for large triangle that are no fronto-parallel)
 * a texture combined with shading interpolated linearly (gouraud shading)

-We provide a functions in Matlab and Python to obtain the 2.5D representation of the scene from a textured 3D mesh, a camera and simple lighting model.
-This function is used in the example of 3D model hand fitting on image.
+We provide a functions in Matlab and Python to obtain the 2.5D representation of the scene from a textured 3D mesh, a camera and a simple lighting model.
+This function is used in the example  in which we fit a 3D hand model to an image.
 We kept this function as minimalist as possible as we did not intend to rewrite an entire rendering pipeline but to focus on the part that is difficult to differentiate and that cannot be differentiated easily using automatic differentiation.

 Our code provides two methods to handle discontinuities at the occlusion boundaries

 * the first method consists in antialiasing the synthetic image before comparing it to the observed image.
 * the second method consists in antialising the squared residual between the observed image and the synthesized one, and corresponds to the method described in [1].
-Note that antialiasing the residual instead of the squared residual is equivalent to do antialiasing on the synthetized image and then subtract the observed image.
+Note that antialiasing the residual (instead of the squared residual) is equivalent to do antialiasing on the synthetized image and then subtract the observed image.

 The choice of the method is done through the Boolean parameter *antialiaseError*.
 Both approaches lead to a differentiable error function after summation of the residuals over the pixels and both lead to similar gradients.
 The difference is subtle and is only noticeable at the borders after convergence on synthetic antialiased data.
-The first methods can potentially provide more flexibility for the design of the error function as one can for example use non-local comparison by comparing image moments instead of comparing pixel per pixel.
+The first methods can potentially provide more flexibility for the design of the error function as one can for example use a non-local image loss by comparing image moments instead of comparing pixel per pixel.

 **Note:** In order to keep the code minimal and well documented, I decided not to provide here the Matlab code to model the articulated hand and the code to update the texture image from observation used in [1].
-The hand fitting example provided here does not relies on a underlying skeleton but on a regularization term that favors rigid deformations.
+The hand fitting example provided here does not relies on a underlying skeleton but on a regularization term that penalizes non-rigid deformations.
 Some Matlab code for Linear Blend Skinning can be found [here](http://uk.mathworks.com/matlabcentral/fileexchange/43039-linear-blend-skinning/).
 Using a Matlab implementation of the skinning equations would allow the use of the Matlab automatic differentiation toolbox provided [here](https://github.com/martinResearch/MatlabAutoDiff) to compute the Jacobian of the vertices positions with respect to the hand pose parameters.

 # License

 [BSD 2-clause "Simplified" license](licence.txt).

 If you use any part of this work please cite the following: